tdewin/best-practices-guide/resource_planning/proxy_server_and_transport_modes.md

 infrastructure and Backup & Replication during backup, replication (at source and target), VM copy, VM migration jobs or VM restore.
-They are also used to detect and scan snapshots to enable Veeam Explorer from Storage SnapShot features if a compatible storage system was added to the Backup & Replication Server.
+They are also used to detect and scan snapshots to enable Veeam Explorer for Storage Snapshot features if a compatible storage system was added to the Backup & Replication Server.

 Backup proxy operations include the following: